-Male Sexual Dysfunction and Infertility: A pilot study involving 46 male participants, all of whom had low sperm counts, showed remarkable results after a three-month regimen of 675mg of ashwagandha daily.
-At the end of the trial, the participants taking ashwagandha had a 167% increase in sperm count, a 53% increase in semen volume, and a 57% increase in sperm motility.
+Male Sexual Dysfunction and Infertility: A pilot study involving 46 male participants, all of whom had low sperm counts, showed remarkable results after a three-month regimen of 675 mg daily of high-potency Ashwagandha known as KSM-66.
+At the end of the trial, the participants taking Ashwagandha had a 167% increase in sperm count, a 53% increase in semen volume, and a 57% increase in sperm motility.

 How It Works

-One of the known mechanisms of the withanolide constituents of ashwagandha is the modulation of circulating levels monoamine oxidase and GABA in the brain.
+One of the known mechanisms of withanolides is the modulation of circulating monoamine oxidase and GABA levels in the brain.
 GABA is an amino acid that acts as an inhibitory neurotransmitter, countering to some extent the effects of the stimulatory neurotransmitter glutamate and thus serving as a natural tranquilizer.

 Ashwagandha may increase the effects of tranquilizers, sedatives, or other anxiolytics, including alcohol and some nootropics.

 It may also potentiate drugs taken to reduce blood pressure or regulate blood sugar, so use with caution if you’re taking other medications.

 To fully experience Ashwagandha’s cognitive-enhancing effects, it does best when stacked with other supplements.